Comments

 Michael ChekhovRating58%

 American conductor John Meredith (Robert Taylor) and his manager, Hank Higgins (Robert Benchley), go to Russia shortly before the Nazi invasion of the Soviet Union.
 Meredith falls in love with beautiful Soviet pianist Nadya Stepanova (Susan Peters) while they travel throughout the country on a 40-city tour.
-Their bliss is destroyed by the German invasion., 1h47
+Their bliss is destroyed by the German invasion., 1h24

-Directed by Vincent ShermanOrigin USAGenres Drama,
+Directed by Sidney LanfieldOrigin USAGenres Drama,

 War,